 Written by Georgie Makary, 2026 - All rights reserved

-Autism was first defined as a disorder in the early 20th century by specialists including Kanner and Asperger, however it has long existed as a natural variation of the human brain and widely misunderstood throughout history (Silberman, 2015).
-The rise in autism diagnoses can be partly attributed to the widening of diagnostic criteria, specifically for the differing presentation in girls and women (the first explicit studies dedicated to the female phenotype of autism began in to 2010s).
-There are also important advances in diagnostic screening tools to better identifying autism from diagnoses of broader language and behavioural disorders.
-Other evidence-based hypotheses include sociobiological factors like advanced parental age and genetic mutations or prenatal factors, however these are likely to be factors and no directly causational (Silberman, 2015; Happé & Frith, 2020).
-Advances in research fields such as genetics, neuroscience, and behavioural science continue to explore the epidemiology of autism (Happé & Frith, 2020).
+This neurodiversity activism has contributed to expanding the diagnostic criteria, specifically for the differing presentation in girls and women (the first explicit studies dedicated to the female phenotype of autism began in to 2010s).
+There are also important holistic advances in diagnostic screening tools to better identifying autistic neurotypes from broader language and behavioural diagnoses (Happé & Frith, 2020; Wing et al., 2011).
+As the community grows, advances in research fields such as genetics, neuroscience, and behavioural science continue to explore the epidemiology of autism.
+Other evidence-based hypotheses include sociobiological factors like advanced parental age and genetic mutations or prenatal factors, however these are more likely to be factors and not directly causational (Happé & Frith, 2020).

 References